Noobjuice/cos30019-2018-ass2/Readme.txt

 			 they are already not in agenda and have not been processed before.
 The process keeps on repeating for each clause until a fact is added to agenda which makes the whole clauses true as facts are true hence acheiving the objective.
+		5. The Truth Table method applies a brute-force algorithm to find the total number of “worlds” (represented as true rows in the truth table) that entail the question.
+If a row doesn’t entail a question, then it will return false.
+Otherwise, it will return the total number of entailed worlds.
 	Bugs:
+		- The truth table is not able to process knowledge bases with more than 30 literals in them.
+This is due to the limitations of the int32 datatype and the way the truth table rows are generated (essentially int32 cannot store numbers larger than 2^30, which is the equation used to generate the total number of columns in the table).
+Our testing was unable to find the upper limit of literals for forward and backward chaining (upwards of 5000 literals).
 	Missing:

 Test Cases: